The Mitchell Mix

 Notification of a scholarship award is included in an offer of admission.
 All scholarships are offered for the duration of a student’s enrollment provided retention requirements are met.

-Based on graduates who took the bar exam for the first time in July 2012.
+Based on graduates who took the bar exam for the first time in Minnesota in July 2013.

 259 of 294 of the class of 2012 who were seeking employment were employed.
 Thirty-two of the 294 who were seeking work (11%) were unemployed nine months after graduating from law school.